infosoftas/info-subscription-doc/source/general/getting-started.rst

 While the TenantId is used to ascertain which tenant your application is trying to access.

-Once you have authenticated, try adding a new order or retrieving subscriptions to get started.
+Once you have authenticated, try retrieving a subscriber or all subscriptions to get some instant gratification.

 Obtaining Client Credentials
 ============================